Myanmar men face verdict over murder of British pair on Thai resort

 Prosecutors say the evidence against the men is rock solid, including DNA traces found on Witheridge's body as well as the suspects being in possession of Miller's phone and sunglasses.

-Miller was struck by a single blow and left to drown in shallow surf while Witheridge was raped and then bludgeoned to death with a garden hoe.
+Miller was struck by a single blow and left to drown in shallow surf while Witheridge had been raped and then bludgeoned to death with a garden hoe.

 - 'Stay strong' -